RajuVarghese/DevDataProducts/README.md

 * All countries in box #1
 * All years in box #2
-* Top 10% Income Share, Top 1% Income Share,Top 0.1% Income Share, Top 0.01% Income Share.
+* Top 10% Income Share, Top 1% Income Share,Top 0.1% Income Share, Top 0.01% Income Share in box #3

 The downloaded file was in XLSX format.
 Only the worksheet titled "Series-layout A" was used as the others were either notes or reformatted data.
-Some simple cleaning was performed *before* adding it to this project, such as:
+Some simple cleaning was performed *before* adding it to this project:

 * the first header line was deleted
 * only the first income share columns were used out of the 4 as it contained the most data.
-In the case of Canada, some data were copied from the second row as the first one was empty.
+In the case of Canada, some data were copied from the second column as the first one was empty.

 # The Shiny Application
-The Shiny App consists of R code in two files:
+The [Shiny app](https://rajuvarghese.shinyapps.io/tiapp/) consists of R code in two files:

 * ui.R
 * server.R